 3. Recognize the strengths and disadvantages of your research

-The main strength of audience survey research is that you trust the data is directly relevant to your target audience, as they are from the demographics that you are aiming towards.
-Hence, you are at some level assured that, for instance, the product or service that you are introducing or have modified will be well received by the target population.
+The main strength of audience survey research is that you trust the data is directly relevant to your target audience, as they are from the demographics you aim for.
+Hence, you are assured that, for instance, the product or service you are introducing or have modified will be well received by the target population.

-Another positive is that it helps to somewhat confirm the thoughts, emotions, and general ideas of your audience.
-Maintaining a relationship with your customer base is crucial, and audience research provides you with the feedback that you require to meet customer needs.
+Another positive is that it helps to confirm somewhat your audience’s thoughts, emotions, and general ideas.
+Maintaining a relationship with your customer base is crucial, and in-depth audience research provides the feedback you require to meet customer needs.

-The main weaknesses are that sometimes it can be difficult to collect data from this demographic because it may not be representative of the entire population.
-In addition, there may be research bias in terms of who chooses to participate in surveys which could skew results.
+The main weaknesses are that sometimes it can be difficult to collect data from this demographic because it may not represent the entire audience.
+In addition, there may be research bias regarding who chooses to participate in surveys which could skew results.

 The process of Audience Research has many advantages, but it also guarantees the gathering of useful data that inevitably leads to better business decisions.

-QuestionPro Audience is a tool that will help you find your target audience.
+QuestionPro Audience is one of the best audience research tools that will help you find your target audience.

 Instead of struggling to figure out who your target audience is and how to reach them, QuestionPro will do the hard work for you.
 We’ll help you figure out who your ideal customer is and how you can get them interested in your product or service.

-With QuestionPro Audience, you’ll never have to worry about where to start—with us, it’s all included!
+With QuestionPro Audience intelligence platform, you’ll never have to worry about where to start—with us, it’s all included!
 Request a free bid now!